AhmedYasserIbrahim/Recruit-PSU/README.md

 By leveraging these features, Recruit PSU aims to bridge the gap between Prince Sultan University students and employers, providing a seamless platform for internship and job search, and ultimately enhancing the career prospects of our students.

+# Market

+Recruit PSU aims to fill a significant market need for Prince Sultan University students seeking internship and job opportunities.
+By integrating the platform with the university's existing systems and databases, we can provide a seamless and streamlined experience for students to access a curated selection of internship and employment prospects.

+The implementation of Recruit PSU would be a strategic move for Prince Sultan University, both academically and from a business perspective.
+As a novel solution in the Saudi Arabian higher education landscape, the platform would give the university a competitive edge and serve as an effective marketing strategy to attract prospective students.

+Moreover, the platform's ability to facilitate internship and cooperative (co-op) opportunities would have a direct impact on the employment rates of PSU students.
+By enabling them to leverage the skills and knowledge gained during their academic studies and apply them in real-world, practical settings, Recruit PSU will enhance the students' contributions to their respective communities and industries.

+The integration of Recruit PSU with the university's existing platforms and databases will be a crucial aspect of the project, as it will ensure that the platform is deeply embedded within the institution's ecosystem.
+This integration will not only provide students with a centralized and efficient access point for finding internships and jobs but also allow the university to better support its students' career development and post-graduation employment outcomes.

+Overall, the implementation of Recruit PSU represents a significant opportunity for Prince Sultan University to differentiate itself, improve student outcomes, and contribute to the broader economic and societal development of the region.

+# Progress

+The Recruit PSU platform is already well under development, thanks to the team's use of the Softr no-code tool which has accelerated the process.
+Most of the core features have already been implemented, with the exceptions noted in the [issues tab of this repository](https://github.com/AhmedYasserIbrahim/Recruit-PSU/issues).

+As documented, there are a few key features still in progress or planned for the future:

+1. Automating the process of adding new data, such as student profiles and job postings, to the platform.

+2. Allowing students to upload their CVs to the platform.

+3. Enabling students to edit their own profile information as needed.

+While some premium Softr features are still unavailable, the core functionality of the Recruit PSU platform is largely in place thanks to the no-code development approach.
+The remaining planned improvements focus on enhancing the user experience for both students and employers.
+It is also worth mentioning that once the premium subscription is acquired, implementing these features would be feasible within less than a week.

+# Preview